How To Publish A Book The Right Way To Reach More Readers

 It is possible to use Amazon search to find some.
 But the best way is to use real-time data and narrow down your selection to categories that you can hopefully get to rank highly.

-Using a pro tool such as KDP Rocket can help you find less competitive niche categories.
+Using a pro tool such as Publisher Rocket can help you find less competitive niche categories.

 5. Finding your search keywords